-Shawn Delierre is a four-time Pan Am Games medallist, having won singles bronze and team silver at both Rio 2007 and Guadalajara 2011.
+Shawn Delierre is a six-time Pan Am Games medallist.
+At Toronto 2015 he won team gold as well as his third straight bronze medal in men’s singles.
 Delierre has also competed at three Commonwealth Games (2006, 2010, 2014).
-Since turning pro in 2000, Delierre achieved a career-high world ranking of 35th in March 2013.
+Since turning pro in 2000, Delierre achieved a career-high world ranking of 35th in March 2013, the same year he earned his first national title.
 He won his second national title in 2015.
-In January 2015, he and Hong Kong’s Leo Au set a world record for the longest squash match ever, playing for 2 hours 50 minutes in the semifinal of the Holtrand Gas City Open, which was won by Au 11-6, 4-11, 11-6, 7-11, 16-14.
+In January 2015, he and Hong Kong’s Leo Au set a world record for the longest professional squash match ever, playing for 2 hours 50 minutes in the semifinal of the Holtrand Gas City Open, which was won by Au 11-6, 4-11, 11-6, 7-11, 16-14.
 Delierre is no stranger to long matches, having been involved in three of the five longest ever.
 In 2013 he was on the court for 2 hours 37 minutes after playing for 2 hours 30 minutes in 2008.

-Getting into the Sport: Starting playing squash at 7 because his father was always playing… Outside Interests: Enjoys travelling, Lego, and playing guitar… Away from competition enjoys cliff jumping, nature valley runs, and tanning… Odds and Ends: Favourite motto: “Get it in there, dog”… Role model is former world number one Jonathon Power because of his crazy smoothness and tricks… Nickname: Ace…
+Getting into the Sport: Starting playing squash at 7 because his father was always playing… Outside Interests: Enjoys travelling, Lego, and playing guitar… Away from competition enjoys cliff jumping, nature valley runs, and tanning… Odds and Ends: Favourite motto: “Execute through enjoyment”… Role model is former world number one Jonathon Power because of his crazy smoothness and tricks… Nickname: Ace…

 Notable International Results

 Pan American Games: 2015 - GOLD (team), BRONZE (singles); 2011 – BRONZE (singles), SILVER (team); 2007 – BRONZE (singles), SILVER (team)